MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

+# (Sep 2024) Minor update before printing by Springer

+I revised some very minor places that readers may hardly notice.
+It is supposed to be the final version before printing by Springer.

 # (Aug 2024) 3000+ Stars and more code

 The book has received 3000+ stars, which is a great achievement to me.
 Thanks to everyone.
 Hope it really helped you.